Can I attend just the after-party?

 Tables and chairs will be provided by the event organizers, to make attendance vastly more convenient for our guests.
 You must still bring a picnic basket, food, and place settings.
 If you are in free-form seating, you must bring a white table cloth to share with your nearby table-mates.
-If you are seated with a chef de table, your chef de table must arrange amongst your group of 8 diners to make sure that one of you bring a white table cloth large enough for a 8′x2.5′ table.
+If you are seated with a Table Captain, your Table Captain must arrange amongst your group of 8 diners to make sure that one of you bring a white table cloth large enough for a 8’x2.5′ table.

 Can we bring our own alcohol?

-No. We must be very firm on this, as it is a private venue and their security guards may search your picnic basket.
-There will be a cash bar offering alcohol at the outdoor venue and the indoor venue.
+No. We must be very firm on this, as we have obtained a liquor license and cannot legally permit BYOB.
+There will be a cash bar offering wine by the glass at the outdoor venue, and a wide range of drinks at the indoor venue.
 You can bring non-alcoholic drinks.

 Are hats for women or men mandatory?

 No!
 Naked heads are welcome.
 We just want people to be as creative and stylish in black as possible, and some of us are deploying interesting hats to accomplish this mission.

 Will outdoor heaters be provided?
 Can I bring anything to heat my food?

 No, heating devices of any kind won’t be permitted – except fondue kits that use a simple candle.
 Camp stoves,etc. don’t really fit the chic picnic ethos and present a fire hazard (I know, having started a fire with one not so long ago).
 Besides, outdoor people heaters are a huge energy hog.
 Ladies might want to look into fancy gloves both for the fashion statement and warmth.